On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Dynamics of the formal SDE

 In this part, we aim at proving Theorem \ref{THEO_DYN} and Corollary \ref{INTEG_STO}.
 We restrict here to the pure jump case $\alpha\in (1,2) $, since the diffusive one was already considered in \cite{dela:diel:16}.
-We adapt here their procedure to the current framework: we first recover the noise through the martingale problem (point (i) of Proposition \ref{PROP_REG_PARTIELLE} below), then recover a drift as the difference between the weak solution and the noise obtained before and estimate its contribution (point (ii) of Proposition \ref{PROP_REG_PARTIELLE} below). \textcolor{black}{With} this contribution at hand, we show that the drift decomposes as a \textcolor{black}{principal} part plus a remainder which has \textcolor{black}{a \textit{negligible}} contribution (point (iii) of Proposition \ref{PROP_REG_PARTIELLE} below).
-Eventually, Lemma \ref{LE_LEMME_DE_REG} shows that when the drift is smooth, this \textcolor{black}{principal} part indeed coincides with the drift.
+We adapt here their procedure to the current framework.

-Having such tools at hand, we recover the dynamics of the weak solution of the \emph{formal} SDE \eqref{SDE} by giving a meaning of each of the above quantities as $\bL^\ell$ stochastic-Young integrals (for $\ell<\alpha $).
-More precisely, the $\bL^\ell$ stochastic-Young integral are defined for a suitable class of integrand consisting in the predictable processes $(\psi_s)_{0\leq s \leq T}$ defined in Corollary \ref{INTEG_STO}, leading e.g. to the application of It\^o's formula for the dynamics \eqref{DYNAMICS}.
+In subsection \ref{SHAPE}, we first recover the noise through { an enlarged} martingale problem (point (i) of Proposition \ref{PROP_REG_PARTIELLE} below), then recover a drift as the difference between the { Martingale} solution and the noise obtained before and estimate its contribution (point (ii) of Proposition \ref{PROP_REG_PARTIELLE} below).
+With this contribution at hand, we show that the drift decomposes as a principal part plus a remainder which has a \textit{negligible} contribution (point (iii) of Proposition \ref{PROP_REG_PARTIELLE} below).
+Then, we recall in Subsection \ref{YOUNG} how the general construction of the stochastic Young integral from \cite{dela:diel:16} translates in our setting.
+Eventually, we derive in subsection \ref{SEC_DYNAMICS} the dynamics associated with the solution of the Martingale Problem and define the class of processes to which an associated It\^o's formula holds.
+This last part thus conclude the proof of Theorem \ref{THEO_DYN} and Corollary \ref{INTEG_STO}.